 Brandi Burton sues Steve Perona in the Circuit Court of Cook County for intentional infliction of emotional distress, resulting from an oral exchange in Civil Procedure Class.
 Both are domiciliaries of Illinois.

-Knowing that Barnes has a dog that periodically escapes from her yard, he wraps the summons and complaint in a pound of hamburger meat and leaves it on her back porch.
-Barnes' dog escapes and roams the neighborhood looking for food.
+Knowing that Perona has a dog that periodically escapes from his yard, she wraps the summons and complaint in a pound of hamburger meat and leaves it on his back porch.
+Perona's dog escapes and roams the neighborhood looking for food.

 The dog finds the package that Burton has prepared and takes it home to eat it.
 Perona returns from class and sees the summons and complaint in the dog's bowl, where the dog left it after cleaning all the hamburger meat off of it.